 Mayor Flanagan noted, “success of businesses here in the city is a key component to the development and prosperity of the city.”
 The Mayor went on to add, “having a resource like the Office of Economic Development not only benefits the businesses who utilize those resources, but also the city as a whole through job retention and creation.”

-Kenneth Fiola, Jr., Executive Vice President of the Fall River Office of Economic Development is pleased with the year end totals noting, “We have a diverse client base and pride ourselves on working with businesses to achieve their goals.
+Kenneth Fiola, Jr., Executive Vice President of the Bristol County EDC is pleased with the year end totals noting, “We have a diverse client base and pride ourselves on working with businesses to achieve their goals.
 We have a strong finance team and I encourage any Fall River businesses looking for financing to contact our office.”